Overview

 Lisa Garcia is an associate educator in the College of Health Professions.
 She has been with the College as a full-time, graduate faculty member since 2011 and currently oversees the Cadaver Lab located within the Scientific Foundations Division.

-Professor Garcia graduated from Newman University in 2008 with a Bachelor's degree in biology before continuing onto Creighton University, finishing her Master's degree in Clinical Anatomy in 2010.
-She is currently pursuing a Doctor of Education degree at Wichita State in Educational Leadership with a focus on Educational Psychology.
+Professor Garcia graduated from Newman University in 2008 with a Bachelor's degree in Biology before continuing onto Creighton University, finishing her Master's degree in Clinical Anatomy in 2010.
+She is currently pursuing a PhD degree at Wichita State University in Educational Behavioral Studies with a focus on Educational Psychology.

 Information